prstoetzer/PaperSatColor/README.md

 - **Color e-paper is slow.** Expect a full-screen flash of roughly 15–19 seconds on each redraw.
 This is normal for SPECTRA 6 panels and is why the interface avoids frequent updates.
 - **Pass times are in UTC.**
 - The battery percentage assumes a single-cell LiPo (3.4 V empty, 4.2 V full); if your board's power reading differs, the percentage may need calibration.
-- An on-board real-time clock (RX8130CE) is present on this hardware but is not yet used; time currently comes from NTP or manual entry.

 ## Credits